vmware-archive/pcf-pipelines/apply-updates/README.md

 ---

 #### <a name="remove-schedule-resource"> Removing the `schedule` resource
-If you prefer to run this pipeline only manually, then the `schedule` resource could be removed from the pipeline either manually of by using the following [`yaml-patch`](https://github.com/krishicks/yaml-patch) command:
+If you prefer to run this pipeline only manually, then the `schedule` resource could be removed from the pipeline either manually or by using the following [`yaml-patch`](https://github.com/krishicks/yaml-patch) command:

 ```
 cat > remove-scheduler.yml <<EOF